-While everyone from backyard beekeepers to President Obama to Morgan Freeman is working on saving the bees, scientists at Harvard University are working to replace them.
-They're designing RoboBees, tiny robots inspired by the "biology of a bee and the insect's hive behavior."
+And at Harvard University, robotocists are designing RoboBees, tiny robots inspired by the "biology of a bee and the insect's hive behavior."

 I was quick to judge these robotic bees when I first head about them, based only on this headline: "Tiny Flying Robots Are Being Built To Pollinate Crops Instead Of Real Bees."

 "Sure," I thought, "Why bother saving the bees when we can build robot bees, and build factories and use precious resources to make them.
 What could be bad about that?"

 Then I took the time to learn what Harvard is doing.
 Yes, one of the possible functions of the RoboBees (shown in the above video) is pollination of crops.
 Real bees are critical to pollination.
 Without the pollination they provide, it's estimated that 85 percent of the Earth's plant species would be in danger.
 Right now, the bees are in danger.
 Colony collapse disorder has been decimating the bee population for years, and as mentioned above, there's a lot of work being done to figure out why it's happening and how to combat it.

 But the RoboBee is being designed to do much more than pollination.
 Harvard lists all the useful applications this tiny robotic device can provide:

 - autonomously pollinating a field of crops